 How to make Sambar in Instant Pot?

-Now add the veggies, toor dal, and water.
+- Now add the veggies, toor dal, and water.
 That is it!

-When the instant pot beeps, let the pressure release naturally.
+- When the Instant Pot beeps, let the pressure release naturally.

-You will notice that all the veggies are cooked well and almost mixed with the lentils.
+- You will notice that all the veggies are cooked well and almost mixed with the lentils.

 Cooking vegetables pot-in-pot

-Add the ingredients for sambar, except the veggies, to the instant pot steel insert.
+Add the ingredients for sambar, except the veggies, to the Instant Pot steel insert.
 Then, add veggies to a steamer basket.
 Close the lid and pressure cook the sambar.

-After the pressure is released, take the steamer basket out carefully.
+After the pressure is released, carefully remove the steamer basket.
 Now you can whisk the lentils if needed to make the sambar completely smooth.
 Then, add the steamed veggies.

 I served this sambar with idli and chutney.
-You can also serve it with poriyal and white or brown rice or enjoy it as soup.
+You can also serve it with poriyal and white or brown rice.
 Yum!

 Equipment